LinguaPhylo/linguaPhylo.github.io/setup.md

 - Linux [lphy-studio-1.4.3.zip](https://github.com/LinguaPhylo/linguaPhylo/releases/download/1.4.3/lphy-studio-1.4.3.zip)

-Download links for LPhy Studio releases are also available on the LinguaPhylo GitHub release page, see [here](https://github.com/LinguaPhylo/linguaPhylo/releases/latest) for the latest version.
-All release versions of the software are available on the [LPhy releases page](https://github.com/LinguaPhylo/linguaPhylo/releases).
+All release versions of LPhy Studio are available on the [LPhy releases page](https://github.com/LinguaPhylo/linguaPhylo/releases).

 ### Linux

 To install LPhy Studio, unzip the `lphy-studio-{{lphy_version}}.zip` file to the target directory.
 For compatibility with LPhyBeast, unzip `lphy-studio-{{lphy_version}}.zip` inside your BEAST 2.x.x directory.

 To launch LPhyStudio from the command line, use the following command, replacing "BEAST_PATH" with the path to your BEAST 2.x.x directory, where "x" is the version number:

 ```bash
 cd /BEAST_PATH/lphy-studio-{{lphy_version}}/